 Chemical peels range in strength from mild to medium.
 Chemical peels are safe when they are administered by a trained professional.
 Side effects mild irritation, redness, and peeling of the skin.

-Your health-care provider will be able to determine which chemical peel is suitable for you.
-For example, Filorga has peels for sensitive skin, normal skin, and aging skin.
+Your health-care provider will be able to determine which chemical peel is suitable for you, also taking into consideration any existing dermal fillers treatments you have.
+For example, Filorga has a range of peels for sensitive skin, normal skin, and aging skin.

 Do chemical peels get rid of acne scars?

 Certain chemical peels can be used to treat acne scars or active acne.
 When topical acne medications do not work, chemical peels may be considered.
 Chemical peels exfoliate the skin and can reduce acne scars and blemishes.

 Chemical peels do not make acne scars worse; however, it is essential to only receive treatment from a trained professional.
 Chemical peels get rid of the topmost layer skin, revealing a new layer of skin beneath.

 Dark spots can also be targeted with chemical peels.
 Also known as hyperpigmentation or age spots, these spots are caused by the overproduction of melanin, a pigment in the skin.
 By exfoliating the top layer of the skin with a peel, these spots can be removed.

 There are several different types of chemical peels available, and they are great for improving the skin’s appearance.
 Different peels are used for different purposes.